NEW YORK (March 9, 2021) –Makeblock has been named to Fast Company’s prestigious annual list of the World’s Most Innovative Companies for 2021.

 1.Creating Makeblock Education

-To focus on meeting the needs of the education community, Makeblock has decided to rebrand and develop specific solutions under the name Makeblock Education.
+To focus on meeting the needs of coding education community, Makeblock has decided to rebrand and develop specific solutions under the name Makeblock Education.
 This move allows for investment in creating educational resources to assist the learning and teaching experience, including getting started activities, project ideas, and curriculum plans.
 By working with partners around the world, Makeblock Education can now provide professional development for educators.

-2.STEAM On Board Teacher Training
+2.STEM On Board Teacher Training

 To reinforce our commitment with the education community, we have launched the Makeblock Education STEAM On Board program.
-Ran jointly with our educational partners, the goal of the program is to upskill educators globally who are interested in the development of Computer Science and STEAM education in their classrooms.
+Ran jointly with our educational partners, the goal of the program is to upskill educators globally who are interested in the development of Computer Science and STEM education in their classrooms.
 We consider educators from preschool level all the way to high school level.
 The program consists of four phases, Online Trainings, Onsite Teacher Training, Pilot Schools, and Innovation Space, through which we nurture the confidence and skills of teachers.

 3.Two New Educational Solutions